voxowl/particubes/README.md

 # Particubes

-Particubes is a platform dedicated to **voxel games**, games made out of little cubes.
+Particubes is a virtual space to hang out with friends, play and build anything you want with color cubes.

 ### 🕹 Players